 You really are what you eat.
 Food has the ability to affect your mood both positively and negatively.
-Here’s how dishes change the chemistry of your body and mind… and here are some that make you happy and sad.
+Here’s how dishes change the chemistry of your body and mind influencing you to be happy, sad… and some that might even help you get in the mood 😉

 1. Happy: Salmon